Skip to main content

 • Properties under construction.

-• Properties that for urban reasons are not suitable for use.
+• Properties that for urban planning reasons are not suitable for use.

-In the case of rights of use of real estate by shift, the imputation will be made to the owner of the real right, prorating the cadastral value based on the annual duration of the use period.
+In the case of rights to use real estate in turn, the imputation will be made to the owner of the real right, prorating the cadastral value based on the annual duration of the use period.

-When, on the date of tax accrual, the properties lack a cadastral value or this value has not been notified to the owner, the acquisition price of the right to use will be taken as the basis for imputation.
+When the property has no cadastral value on the date of accrual of the tax or this has not been notified to its owner, the acquisition price of the right of use will be taken as the basis for imputation.

-The imputation of real estate income will not be applicable to the holders of rights to use real estate in turn when their duration does not exceed two weeks per year.
+The imputation of real estate income will not apply to the holders of rights to time-share use of real estate when its duration does not exceed two weeks per year.

 Imputed income

-The amount resulting from applying 2% to the cadastral value will be considered imputed income, determined proportionally to the corresponding number of days in each tax period.
+The amount resulting from applying 2% to the cadastral value will be considered imputed income, determined proportionally to the number of days corresponding to each tax period.

-In the case of properties whose cadastral values have been reviewed, modified, or determined through a general collective valuation procedure, in accordance with the cadastral regulations, and have come into force in the tax period of the year or in the period of the 10 previous tax periods, the imputed income will be 1.1% of the cadastral value.
+In the case of properties whose cadastral values have been revised, modified, or determined through a general collective valuation procedure, in accordance with cadastral regulations, and have come into force in the tax period of the fiscal year or within the period of the 10 previous tax periods, the imputed income will be 1.1% of the cadastral value.

-If on the date of tax accrual the property had no cadastral value or this had not been notified to the owner, the percentage will be 1.1% and will be applied to 50% of the highest of the following values: that verified by the Administration for the purpose of other taxes or the price, consideration or value of the purchase.
+If on the date of accrual of the tax the property has no cadastral value or this has not been notified to the owner, the percentage will be 1.1% and will be applied to 50% of the highest of the following values: that verified by the Administration for the purpose of other taxes or the price, consideration or value of the purchase.